SystemsApproach/sdn/exercises.rst

 At this point you can start the virtual machine (an Ubuntu system), and log in using the credentials ``sdn`` / ``rocks``.
-The instructions given throughout the remainder of this section are to be executed in the context the VM.
+The instructions given throughout the remainder of this section (as well as the exercises themselves) are to be executed within the running VM.

 Clone Repository